apache/airflow/docs/apache-airflow-providers-google/operators/transfer/bigquery_to_postgres.rst

 .. include::/operators/_partials/prerequisite_tasks.rst

-.. _howto/operator:BigQueryToMySqlOperator:
+.. _howto/operator:BigQueryToPostgresOperator:

 Operator
 ^^^^^^^^

-Copying data from one BigQuery table to another is performed with the :class:`~airflow.providers.google.cloud.transfers.bigquery_to_mysql.BigQueryToMySqlOperator` operator.
+Copying data from BigQuery table to Postgres table is performed with the :class:`~airflow.providers.google.cloud.transfers.bigquery_to_postgres.BigQueryToPostgresOperator` operator.

 Use :ref:`Jinja templating <concepts:jinja-templating>` with
-:template-fields:`airflow.providers.google.cloud.transfers.bigquery_to_mysql.BigQueryToMySqlOperator`
+:template-fields:`airflow.providers.google.cloud.transfers.bigquery_to_postgres.BigQueryToPostgresOperator`
 to define values dynamically.

 You may use the parameter ``selected_fields`` to limit the fields to be copied (all fields by default),